era86/era86.github.io/_posts/2018-06-13-natural-trackpoint-scrolling-on-thinkpad-in-ubuntu-1604.markdown

 xinput list-props "TPPS/2 IBM TrackPoint"
 {% endhighlight %}

+_Edit (Aug 5, 2018)_: After an update, I noticed the name of this property has changed to `"TPPS/2 Elan TrackPoint"`.
+The instructions remain the same, but replace `"IBM"` with `"Elan"`.

 In the output, there should be an entry for wheel-emulation:

 {% highlight bash %}